pasrom/Applied-Robotics-Project/README.md

 # Applied-Robotics-Project
-This is a project done in the course applied robotics
+This is a project done in the course applied robotics.

- 1. You need to create a folder named workspace in ~/, for example
+ 1. You need to create a folder named workspace in `~/`, for example

 			mkdir /home/roman/workspace
  2. clone this repo to your computer and to the raspberry pi